tomas-sucena/2023-FEUP-FSI/CTFs/CTF5.md

 Yet again, we had to create the string we would use as a payload.
 The restrictions this time were the following:

 * The size of the string had to be greater than 32 bytes so that we could properly overflow the "buffer" variable.
-* The bytes in the positions 32 to 36 would have to contain the characters whose hexadecimal values corresponded to 0xfcfe2324.
+* The bytes in the positions 32 to 36 would have to contain the characters whose hexadecimal values corresponded to `0xfcfe2324`.
 In Python, this restriction would be represented like this:

 ```python
 string[32:36] = "\x24\x23\xfc\xfe"
 ```

-**Note:** TODO
+**Note:** Since the address of "val" comes right after the end of "buffer", we overwrote its content from its <u>least significant</u> bytes to its <u>most significant</u>.
+As such, we had to write the hexadecimal characters in <u>reverse</u>.

 * The string had to contain the name of the file we wanted to access, "flag.txt", immediately after its 36th character.
-In Python, this could be represented as follow:
+In Python, this could be represented as follows:

 ```python
 string[37:] = "flag.txt"